 Once you have had the operation, you will return to the ward to recover.
 The medical team will monitor you during this time.
 They will want to keep an eye on your levels of pain and make sure you are comfortable.
 You may feel groggy or drowsy after the operation.
 This is because of the general anaesthetic that you will have.

 Many patients may be able to go home on the day of the procedure, provided that they recover well after the operation.
 You will not be able to drive after the operation; this is because of the general anaesthetic and the discomfort that you will be in.
 Therefore we recommend you arrange for someone to take you home from the hospital.
-It is important that you follow your surgeon’s specific guidelines and time-frames regarding recovery.
+It is important that you follow your surgeon’s specific guidelines and timeframes regarding recovery.

 All surgery carries some general risks.
 These include:

-Many women will be happy with the cosmetic outcome of their implant removal procedure.
+Many women will be happy with the cosmetic outcome of their implant replacement procedure.
 However, in some cases, they may wish they had kept their old implants in place.
 It is important that you think carefully about whether or not to have a revision for cosmetic reasons.
 Your surgeon will discuss the options available to you and help you to decide what is right for you.
-It may be useful to see before and after pictures of other breast implant removal procedures that your surgeon has done.
+It may be useful to see before and after pictures of other breast implant replacement procedures that your surgeon has done.
 In addition, make sure you are open and honest with your surgeon about your expectations from surgery.
-This will help them tell you if what you want to achieve is realistic.
+This will help them tell you if what you want to achieve is possible.

 After having surgery, you may experience an altered sensation over the chest area.
-This will generally get better with time, but can take up to several months.
+This will generally get better with time but can take up to several months.
 The most common symptoms include increased or reduced sensitivity around the surgical scar and nipples.
 In rare cases, nerve damage during surgery can cause permanent numbness.

-A rare complication of breast implant removal surgery involves damage to the blood vessels which supply the breast.
+A rare complication of breast implant replacement surgery involves damage to the blood vessels which supply the breast.
 If these vessels are damaged then there will be a lack of blood supply to the breast tissue and skin.
 This lack of blood supply can cause the tissue to die, also known as tissue necrosis.
 This process is much more common in smokers as smoking can cause damage to the inner lining of blood vessels.
 Diabetes and obesity also increase the risk.

 Features of tissue necrosis include the skin turning a darker colour, and possibly turning black.
 Wounds can also develop.
 You may notice that your breasts feel lumpy, hard and painful.
 If you experience any of these symptoms you should get in touch with your surgeon as soon as possible.
 If the area of tissue necrosis is small it may heal by itself.
 However, if the area is larger then you may need further surgery to repair the wounded area of tissue.